 GLOBAL MARKETS-Stocks rally to record highs; gold gains

 Fourth-quarter earnings will soon come into focus in January, which should highlight whether sentiment among corporate management has improved, Abbasi said.
-Recession fears scuttled capital expenditure plans during much of 2019 but strong employment and signs of an improving global economy suggests that will change next year.
+Recession fears scuttled capital expenditure plans during much of 2019, but strong employment and signs of an improving global economy suggest that will change next year.

 The number of Americans filing applications for unemployment benefits fell last week in a sign of ongoing labor market strength.
-Earlier, a spokesman for China's commerce ministry said Chinese and U.S. officials are in close touch and going through necessary procedures before signing a Phase 1 trade deal.
+A spokesman for China's commerce ministry said Chinese and U.S. officials are in close touch and going through necessary procedures before signing a Phase 1 trade deal.

 Gold has been on the rise recently as a hedge against potential inflation, dollar weakness and increased equity market volatility in 2020, Abbasi said.
 U.S. Treasury yields edged lower before the Treasury Department was to sell $43 billion in seven-year notes, with volume light during a holiday-shortened week.

-Benchmark 10-year notes fell 3/32 in price to yield 1.919%.
+Benchmark 10-year notes last rose 2/32 in price to yield 1.9032%.
 The auction comes after the U.S. government drew strong demand for a $41 billion sale of five-year notes on Tuesday and slightly soft interest in a $40 billion two-year note sale on Monday.

-The American Petroleum Institute, an oil industry group, said late on Tuesday that U.S. crude stocks fell by 7.9 million barrels last week, much more than the decline forecast by analysts.
-Brent crude, the global benchmark, reached $67.83 a barrel, the highest since Sept.
-17, and was trading up 39 cents at $67.59 a barrel.
-U.S. West Texas Intermediate crude gained 14 cents to $61.25 a barrel.
+The American Petroleum Institute, an oil industry group, said late Tuesday that U.S. crude stocks fell by 7.9 million barrels last week, much more than analysts had forecast.
+Brent crude, the global benchmark, settled up 72 cents at $67.92 a barrel, the highest since Sept.
+17. U.S. West Texas Intermediate crude gained 57 cents to settle at $61.68 a barrel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)